 And here’s a great example of mixing metals.
 Brass hardware and lighting, gold mirror, and chrome or nickel fixture – and it looks so good!
 Design by Leslie Jenkins via Jenkins Interiors.

+I don’t know about you, but I’m loving the brass hardware trend!
 I’m not going to change out all my kitchen handles, the expense is just too much right now, but I do love the idea of adding some brass in other areas.
 As I said above, I just changed out our powder room faucet and I love it so I may do that in the master, too.

 Lighting and accessories are also a great place to start (and since I never got around to changing out my dated door handles to the oil-rubbed bronze, they are back in style again – yay for me!)
 I love when my procrastination pays off, haha! 😉